Skip to content

 #Bottom Line

 Start spring with Strawberries from the Egg Festival, then run Blueberries or Starfruit through summer.
 Plant Cranberries on Fall 1.
-Once you have the Artisan profession, push everything through Kegs.
+Once you take the Artisan profession at Farming Level 10, push everything through Kegs.
 Fill the greenhouse with Ancient Fruit and let it run.

 That rotation, automated with Iridium Sprinklers, turns your farm into a near-passive gold machine by Year 2.